GCC15/bilibili-captcha/README.md

 According to the result, we can see that the total success rate is 49%, which means that 490 out of 1000 CAPTCHAs are recognized successfully.
 However, we also notice that when the model is strongly confident of the result, which means the image is successfully partitioned into five characters (the length of the CAPTCHA generate by bilibili.com), the success rate is approximately 96%.
-Therefore, in actual situations, one probably would not care so much about the total success rate, because one could always ask to regenerate the CAPTCHA if not strongly confident, and thus the success rate would be nearly 100%.
+Therefore, in actual situations where one probably would not care so much about the total success rate because one could always ask to regenerate the CAPTCHA if not strongly confident, the success rate would be nearly 100%.

 ## Related Info